All Episodes

 If Republicans vote for this bill, Sean, they will come back with a bigger majority next cycle, I'm sure of it.

-I'm actually I I I agree with you, and and that's not something that's happened very often historically, has it?
+And that's not something that's happened very often historically, has it?

 No, it's not.

-A few more times have they added to one chamber or the other, but only twice in the last uh hundred have they added to both.
+A few more times have they added to one chamber or the other, but only twice in the last hundred have they added to both.

-The new deal was giving people what they voted for, what they needed in a time of crises and economic crises, uh which is you know what we were in before President Trump came back into office, and they were rewarded with a political coalition that's lasted uh, you know, almost a hundred years up until 2024 essentially, and and now the shoe is on the other foot.
+The New Deal was giving people what they voted for, what they needed in a time of crises and economic crises, which is what we were in before President Trump came back into office.

-Republicans have a chance to solidify those voters that aren't even really Republicans, they're they're Trump voters who are working men and women of this country that just want the system to exist that they were raised in, which is if you follow the rules, uh, you follow the law, you work hard, you get a job, you do what you're supposed to do, then you'll have a chance to get ahead in this country, and that's all we're trying to restore.
+They're Trump voters who are working men and women of this country that just want the system to exist that they were raised in, which is if you follow the rules, you follow the law, you work hard, you get a job, you do what you're supposed to do, then you'll have a chance to get ahead in this country.

 That's the American dream, Sean.

-Hardworking men and women, the people that get up every day, uh play by the rules, obey the laws, pay their taxes, raise their kids, go to church.
+Hardworking men and women, the people that get up every day, play by the rules, obey the laws, pay their taxes, raise their kids, go to church.

-The I mean, they're the people that make the country great.
+I mean, they're the people that make the country great.

-Here's my my million dollar question.
+Here's my million-dollar question.

 Are you running into opposition?